 - 1 cup diced onion

 - 2 cloves garlic, diced

-- 2 large boneless skinless chicken breasts, uncooked and diced
+- 2 large boneless skinless chicken breasts, diced

 - 3 cups dried rotini pasta

 - Green onions, olives, diced tomatoes, and cilantro to garnish

 - Select Sauté and add oil to the pressure cooking pot.
 When oil is hot, add onion and sauté until tender, about 5 minutes.
 Add garlic and sauté for one minute.